whitecube/laravel-timezones/README.md

 $date = (new Carbon('2023-01-01 00:00:00', 'Europe/Brussels'))->setTimezone(Timezone::storage());
 ```

-## Assigning values to casted attributes
+## Assigning values to cast attributes

 Many developers are used to assign Carbon instances to date attributes: